 Teaching Philosophy/Style and Class Management/Activities

 Together, you and I will be creating an in-class and on-line learning community.
 All members of this community are responsible for ensuring that learning takes place.
-Thus, preparation and contribution to discussion are very important.
-You are expected to complete the assigned reading prior to class, contribute meaningfully and substantively when in class, and to complete and submit all assignments on-line by their due dates.
+Thus, preparation for, and contribution to, class discussion, whether in class or on-line, are very important.
+You are expected to complete the assigned reading prior to class or discussion board posting, contribute meaningfully and substantively when in class, and to complete and submit all assignments on-line by their due dates.
 We all learn when we all make this commitment to the class.
-Our learning activities include lecture, discussion, chapter summaries or assignment questions, quizzes, and the development of a final class project document.
-This final class project document is developed over the course of the semester.
-You submit the document in draft sections.
-I grade them and provide comments for you to incorporate in the final document.
+Our learning activities include discussion, chapter summaries or assignment questions, quizzes, and writing assignments appropriate to the course.